MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 Windows users can also use GUI tools like WinSCP (http://winscp.net/download/winscp514setup.exe) to transfer files.

-## 4. Setting up Jobs to run on GARDNER HPC cluster
+## 4. Executing jobs on GARDNER HPC cluster

 **Note: DO NOT RUN JOBS on the login nodes of the cluster.
 Always submit jobs to the compute nodes (qsub), or use the interactive mode (qsub -I)**